reemehab/AITasks/Readme.txt

 Some of AI Problems
-Done by prolog and the Requirements of each problems are attached with each problem folder
+Done using prolog and the Requirements of each problem are attached with each problem folder.